 For example, the Club name “Hardcore Xbox Fans ONLY” implies that if you are a fan of other platforms or don’t meet the Club’s definition of hardcore, you’re not welcome.
 However, renaming this Club to “Hardcore Xbox Fans” doesn’t exclude others and builds the group around a common interest instead of a point of exclusion.
 This may seem like a fine point, but words really matter.

 We encourage everyone to participate in Clubs that reflect their own identity and interests; these individual differences are both respected and protected.
 Because of this, it’s important that all Clubs respect the rules outlined in the Code of Conduct.
 This approach helps ensure that every Xbox Live member has a positive experience, no matter how they wish to use or enjoy Xbox Live.
 There may be content that other Clubs allow that you do not wish to have in your Club, and that’s okay!
 Club owners can make Club rules, but it’s never ok to harass others, promote inappropriate content, or create an unwelcoming environment.
 The Xbox Live Code of Conduct will always apply.

 As with all enforcements, the resulting action depends on the type of violation:

-Moderators are responsible for implementing any Club rules and can remove any Club content that they believe violates the Code of Conduct.
+Admins are responsible for implementing any Club rules and can remove any Club content that they believe violates the Code of Conduct.
 XBLPET is responsible for conducting in-depth reviews of possible Code of Conduct violations, but does not enforce the rules of individual Clubs.
-If you encounter content that you don’t think belongs in the Club (such as off-topic content or unwanted smack talk), report it to the Club moderators.
+If you encounter content that you don’t think belongs in the Club (such as off-topic content or unwanted smack talk), report it to the Club admins.
 However, any content or behavior that you feel is a violation of the Xbox Live Code of Conduct can also be reported directly to Xbox.